Why move to London?

-If you applied to come to the UK or for permission to stay here on or after 9th July 2012 for the 5-year family route and that permission was granted, you will need to be in the UK for five years before you can apply for settlement.
-You will initially be given leave to enter for two-and-a-half years, and then you can apply for a further two-and-a-half year period.
+If you applied to come to the UK with permission to stay here for the 5-year family route and that permission was granted, you will need to be in the UK for five years before you can apply for settlement.
+You will initially be given leave to enter for two-and-a-half years, and then you can apply for a further two-and-a-half-year period.

-If you applied on or after 9th July 2012 to come to the UK or for permission to stay here for the 10-year family route, or for permission to stay here on the 10-year private life route and that permission was granted, you will need to be in the UK for 10 years before you can apply for settlement.
+If you to come to the UK with permission to stay here for the 10-year family route, or for permission to stay here on the 10-year private life route and that permission was granted, you will need to be in the UK for 10 years before you can apply for settlement.
 You will initially be given leave to enter for two-and-a-half years, and can then apply for three more periods of two-and-a-half years.

 There are two ways of applying for settlement; by post or through a public enquiry office.
 If you apply by post using application form SET(M), you can also use the settlement checking service to submit your application; a service offered by local authorities.

-Tip: be sure to photocopy your passport with your photo, as well as your visas, travellers’ cheque serial numbers and any other important documentation in the event you lose any sensitive papers en-route to your new home.
+Tip: be sure to photocopy your passport with your photo, as well as your visas, travellers’ cheque serial numbers and any other important documentation in the event you lose any sensitive papers on route to your new home.

 Questions to ask your international removal firm